pydicom/pynetdicom/docs/examples/print.rst

 .. warning::
-   The use of asynchronous N-EVENT-REPORT requests sent by the SCP to the SCU with the *Printer SOP Class* is not supported.
+   The use of asynchronous N-EVENT-REPORT requests sent by the SCP to the SCU with the *Printer SOP Class* is not currently supported.
 Any N-EVENT-REPORT requests that are received when acting as the SCU will automatically be responded to with a status of ``0x0000`` - Success.
+In order to get the printer's current status send an N-GET request with the *Printer SOP Class*.

 +-----------------+-------------------------+
 | DIMSE-N Service | Usage SCU/SCP           |